All Episodes

 Barack Obama voted for it, praised the bill and saying it would do some good and help stem some of the tide of illegal immigration in this country.

-And the 2013 immigration bill had been signed into law, you know that would have ramped up you know enforcement at that time.
+And the 2013 immigration bill had been signed into law.

-So the reality is why are they changing?
+So the reality is, why are they changing?

 Why is it now immoral?

-Um he might otherwise have been alive.
+He might otherwise have been alive.

 So at what point do these people, you know, get called out for this hypocrisy of theirs because it's all over the place?

-But you're you're right about Democrats in Congress that the only reason they oppose the construction of a wall is because Donald Trump advocates it.
+But you're right about Democrats in Congress that the only reason they oppose the construction of a wall is because Donald Trump advocates it.

-So it's about uh personality and and uh and not policy, and that's the simple answer.
+So it's about personality and not policy.

 Listen.